-Table 4.3.3.2 Estimated season length and changes in CS for alternative gag recreational fishing seasons assuming accountability measures are not in effect.
+Table 4.3.3.2 Estimated season length and changes in CS for alternative gag recreational fishing seasons assuming accountability measures are not in effect and Preferred Alternative 2 is implemented.
 Season length in days; CS in \$1,000 (2014 dollars).

 Season Length (days) Changes in Consumer Surplus (\$1,000)

 22-inch 24-inch 22-inch 24-inch

 Alternative 1 155

 Alternative 3-a 239 343 \$6,962 \$7,064

 Alternative 3-b 235 334 \$7,086 \$7,050

 Alternative 3-c 220 306 \$6,711 \$6,534

 Alternative 4-a 218 329 \$6,865 \$7,077

 Alternative 4-b 218 316 \$6,865 \$7,064

 Alternative 4-c 218 306 \$6,865 \$6,534

-Source: SERO - Gag Decision Tool 2015
+Preferred Alternative 5 214 214 \$6,407 \$883

+Source: SERO - Gag Decision Tool 2015.
 When accountability measures are in effect due to a previous overage, in-season closures will be based on the ACT rather than the ACL.

 The changes in CS expected to occur under each of the season alternatives would stem from changes in the temporal distribution of harvests and effort, and the total number of gag estimated to be harvested.
 It is noted that the decision tool used to estimate changes in CS to the recreational sector does not account for potential effort shifts during the open months.
 It is important to note that CS may increase or decrease relative to changes in season length, based on the temporal distribution of harvests, as well as the total amount harvested by the recreational sector.
 This is because the recreational decision tool developed by SERO (2015) estimates the number of fish harvested using heterogeneous wave-level daily catch rates and mean fish weights.
 CS, as estimated, is based only on the number of fish and not the size of fish, so the same number of pounds would be more valuable in a month with a low mean fish weight than with a high mean fish weight.
 Additionally, because the recreational decision tool simulates a quota closure in the day preceding the day on which an estimated overage would occur, the overall harvest is dependent on both the daily catch rate and the aggregate harvest through the estimated closure date.
-Relative to Alternative 1 (no action), all options proposed in Alternatives 3 and 4 would be expected to result in positive economic effects, as measured by increases in consumer surplus.
+Relative to Alternative 1 (no action), all options proposed in Alternatives 3 to 4 and Preferred Alternative 5 would be expected to result in positive economic effects, as measured by increases in consumer surplus.
 With a 22-inch minimum size limit, increases in CS in the first year this action is fully implemented range approximately from \$3.79 million to \$4.22 million (2014 dollars) if accountability measures are in effect (Table 4.3.3.1) and from \$6.71 million to \$7.09 million if accountability measures are not in effect (Table 4.3.3.2).
+Increases in CS expected to result from Preferred Alternative 5, assuming Preferred Alternative 2 is also implemented, are estimated at \$6.4 million if accountability measures are not in place and \$3.85 million if accountability measures are in place.